jesperancinha/note-manager-app/docs/good.story/good.story.chapter.3.md

 ### Recap

+Lucy dreamt about her confrontation at the desk by her CEO at `MFMF`.
+After not getting a very good sleep, she goes to the supermarket and by chance finds a long-lost norwegian friend of hers called `Lars Pereira`.
+Lucy then talks to `Lars`, and tells him the story of a cat that had a special bond with her and that ended up blowing the whistle on a secret camera that was watching `Lucy`'s every step.

 ### Hong Kong Enterprise Surprise

 Back in The Netherlands and as Lucy was making strides to climb up the corporate ladder with her extraordinary IT skills